Ozon Tech Challenge 2020 (Div.1 + Div.2)

 After getting AC after 13 Time Limit Exceeded verdicts on a geometry problem, Kuroni went to an Italian restaurant to celebrate this holy achievement.
 Unfortunately, the excess sauce disoriented him, and he’s now lost!

-The United States of America can be modeled as a tree (why though) with vertices.
-The tree is rooted at vertex , wherein lies Kuroni’s hotel.
+The United States of America can be modeled as a tree (why though) with nn vertices.
+The tree is rooted at vertex rr, wherein lies Kuroni’s hotel.

 Kuroni has a phone app designed to help him in such emergency cases.
-To use the app, he has to input two vertices and , and it’ll return a vertex , which is the lowest common ancestor of those two vertices.
+To use the app, he has to input two vertices uu and vv, and it’ll return a vertex ww, which is the lowest common ancestor of those two vertices.

 As the night is cold and dark, Kuroni needs to get back, so that he can reunite with his comfy bed and pillow(s).
 Can you help him figure out his hotel’s location?